amrmhassan/sheaaka/timeline.md

 # allow the store to locate itself and the user also

+# when signing up the user create a key storeCreated and set it to false, set it to true only when the store is signed up successfully

 # fix locating the user sign up

 # allow the user to click a button to delay store sign up